cswartzvi/hamilton/docs/community/index.md

 # Meet-ups

-We have an active global meet up group that meets virtually once a month.
+We have an active global meetup group that meets virtually once a month.

 You can [sign up for the group here](https://www.meetup.com/global-hamilton-open-source-user-group-meetup/).